hideakitai/ArduinoOSC/README.md

 #### Ethernet

-- ESP32
-- ESP8266
-- Almost all platforms without WiFi
+- Almost all platforms which has `Ethernet` library

 ## Limitation and Options for NO-STL Boards